 Object at any time to the processing of personal data concerning you

 We do not carry out any automated processing, which may lead to automated decision based on your personal data.

-If you would like to invoke any of the above rights then please write to the Data Controller at Lucy Patel Nutrition, 57 Hazelwood Road, Wilmslow, SK9 2QA or email us at email@example.com
+If you would like to invoke any of the above rights then please write to the Data Controller at Lucy Patel Nutrition at 57 Hazelwood Road, Wilmslow, Cheshire or email email@example.com.

 We only use information that may identify you in accordance with GDPR.
 This requires us to process personal data only if there is a legitimate basis for doing so and that any processing must be fair and lawful.